Leave No Trace

 Avoid conflicts by making a conscious effort to allow all people to choose their own experience.

-3. Respect Wildlife and Farm Animals
+3. Respect wildlife and farm animals

 As more people visit the outdoors, wildlife becomes affected by our presence.
 To avoid disturbing wildlife, observe animals from a distance.
 If the animal moves in response to your presence, you are too close.
 If you meet stock being shifted, look for instructions from the musterer to navigate your way through or past